Claus1/unigui/README.md

 Button('_Check', push_callback, icon = 'check')
 ```
 #### Load to server Button ####
-Special button which provide loading file from user device or computer to server.
+Special button which provide loading file from user device or computer to the server.
 ```
 Button('Load', handler_when_loading_finish, icon='photo_library', type = 'gallery')
 ```